tau-rt/word2vec_training_loop/README.md

 - parameter updates using gradient descent

 The model is trained on a cleaned version of *Crime and Punishment* and evaluated using cosine similarity between word embeddings.

 ---

+## Preprocessing

+The text is processed as follows:
+- converted to lowercase
+- split into sentences
+- punctuation removed (keeping only `a–z`)
+- stopwords removed
+- tokens shorter than 3 characters removed
+- rare words filtered using `min_count`

+This reduces noise and improves embedding quality.

+---